Public meetings and the Boston Art Commission

 Commission meetings during COVID-19

 This meeting will be held virtually.
-You can participate by going to this Zoom link and using your computer's audio and microphone.
+You can participate by going to our Zoom meeting link and using your computer's audio and microphone.
 If you are unable to connect to audio, or you do not have Internet, you can call into the meeting by dialing 301-715-8592 and entering Meeting I.D.
 392 094 9410 #.
-The agenda for the meeting will be posted soon.

 The Mayor’s Office of Arts and Culture has received many questions regarding current schedules and timeframes in response to COVID-19.
 We are actively exploring new ways to move public art projects forward under the current circumstances.

 If you have questions about submitting public comments or attending Tuesday’s meeting, please send us an email at BAC@boston.gov.

 We are an independent board of nine commissioners.
 All of our members are residents of the City and appointed by the Mayor.
 The commission includes: